Rhythmic gymnastics: Apparatus

-The clubs may be made of wood or synthetic materials, and they are always used in a pair.
+The clubs may be made of wood or synthetic materials, and they may be covered with decorative adhesive tape.
 They may be connected together by inserting the end of one club into the head of the other.
-The handles and bodies are typically wrapped with decorative tapes.
-Fundamental elements of a clubs routine including swinging the heads of the clubs in circles, small throws in which the clubs rotate in the air, and asymmetrical movements.
+Clubs elements including swinging the heads of the clubs in circles, small throws in which the clubs rotate in the air, and asymmetrical movements.